Physio Training for Neck Pain: What to Expect and How to Train Between Sessions

 - Blomgren J et al. (2018).
 Sensorimotor exercise and cervical pain.
 BMC Musculoskeletal Disorders, 19(1), 415

 - Bier JD et al. (2018).
-Clinical practice guideline for physical therapy assessment and treatment in patients with nonspecific neck pain.
-Physical Therapy, 98(3), 162–171
+Clinical practice guideline for physio training assessment and routine in readers with nonspecific neck pain.
+Physio Training, 98(3), 162–171

 - Jull G et al. (2008).
 Whiplash, Headache, and Neck Pain.
 Churchill Livingstone/Elsevier